fit-r2lab/demo-cefore/README.md

 We assume that your publisher host has the following public IP address: a.b.c.d

+At first, run cefnetd on your publisher container:
+* cefnetdstart

 Run on your machine:

 *  ./mosaic-cefore.py -P a.b.c.d -s your_slice -l